 The goop Ear-Piercing Guide

 So apparently, those ear piercing guns at mall stores aren’t always such a great idea—not only is symmetry key, but the angle of the hole based on how attached your ear is to your lobe is everything.
 Who knew?
-We decided to figure it out, since everyone at goop HQ is on a bit of an ear piercing bender—one of our go-tos, Maria Tash, answered all of our questions below, and some friends of goop sent in some earlobe-styling inspo.
+We decided to figure it out, since everyone at goop HQ is on a bit of an ear-piercing bender.
+One of our go-tos, Maria Tash, answered our questions about where to pierce and how to style second or double holes or even more piercings.
+And some friends of goop sent in some earlobe-styling inspo.
 (Yep, it’s a thing.)

 A Q&A with Maria Tash